Cable approaches key level

 Bears take hold of cable

+Bears Take Hold of Cable Bears take hold of cable in recent sessions.
+GBP/USD falls sharply.
+Selling pressure dominates.
+This creates strong downside momentum.
+Traders spot short opportunities in the pound against dollar.
 Today's reversal in cable has once again taken the pair back to the VPOC (volume point of control) support which sits in the 1.5573 price region.
 This price area is where cable has been rotating since early July, and despite what appeared to be a decisive break away on Monday when cable touched a high of 1.5803, yesterday's down candle has had the effect of creating a classic two bar reversal.
 Therefore, no surprise to see the resulting fall in today's trading session where cable has fallen over 200 pips.
-Today's price action has not only taken cable below the VPOC for the first time since early August but also seen a break through the 100 ma, and with today's move supported with good volume the next stop for cable would appear to be 1.5424 on the daily chart.
-Moving to the hourly chart cable has found some good support at 1.5466, a price point first hit by a volatility candle earlier...
+Today's price action has not only taken cable below the VPOC for the first time since early August but also seen a break through the 100 ma, and with today's move supported with good volume the next stop for cable...

 Read More